aledlie/Homage/_posts/2015-12-18-how-manys-are-there-to-get-from-austin-to-mumbai.markdown

    1. Austin (AUS) -- Newark (EWR) -- Mumbai (BOM)
    2. Austin (AUS) -- London Heathrow (LHR) -- Mumbai (BOM)

 Obviously either of these is better than the route my wife and I took, but knowing this the airlines priced both of these several hundred dollars more expensive than the AUS-JFK-CDG-BOM route we took ($2500 vs. just under $1800 per ticket).
 Frankly I was surprised that there were only two options for flying to Mumbai from Austin with a single stop.
-From bigger, nearby, cities like Houston (11 ways) or Dallas (8 ways) have many more options, but Austin's surprising lack of direct connection to many of the bigger European/Asian hubs (like Frankfurt, Amsterdam, Munich, Dubai, Tokyo, etc.) means that there aren't many ways to get to India with just a single stop.
+Bigger, nearby, cities like Houston (11 ways) or Dallas (8 ways) have many more options, but Austin's surprising lack of direct connection to many of the bigger European/Asian hubs (like Frankfurt, Amsterdam, Munich, Dubai, Tokyo, etc.) means that there aren't many ways to get to India with just a single stop.

 ## Austin to Mumbai with two stops